Africa

 - 9 missionaries

 Missionary Benjamin Foxen serves on the outreach committee of the One Africa Team as it seeks to engage the whole continent of Africa with the gospel of our Savior, Jesus Christ.
 Foxen works primarily with churches in Tanzania and Uganda.
-The Foxen family is preparing for a move to Arusha, Tanzania, to support that work.
+The Foxen family moved from Zambia to Arusha, Tanzania, to support that work in early 2026.

 Foxen graduated from Martin Luther College in 2005 and from Wisconsin Lutheran Seminary in 2010.
 Foxen served as a missionary to Russia from 2010-2016 and as pastor of Cross of Glory Lutheran Church in Peoria, Ariz., from 2016-2022.